 Our Charitable Programs

-This program provides bras and prosthesis to underserved, underinsured and low income women in the San Francisco Bay Area.
-We primarily serve the clients insured by Medi-CAL, which accounts for people in the poverty level determined by the State of California.
+This program provides bras and prosthesis to under-served and under-insured women in the San Francisco Bay Area.
+We primarily serve the clients insured by Medi-Cal, which accounts for people in the poverty level determined by the State of California.
 Recently, the demand for this program has increased and we evaluate each case individually to grant services.

 Lymphedema of the arm and chest is a side effect of breast cancer surgeries that can begin during or after treatment.
 It can occur in 30% of cases.
 This is not a life threatening condition, but it is one that can have a lasting, and dramatic effect on a woman’s body.
 This condition involves swelling of the soft tissues of the arm, hand or chest.
 The swelling may be accompanied by numbness, discomfort, and sometimes infection.
 Some women have mild lymphedema, which is hardly noticeable.
 Some develop moderate lymphedema that may be noticeable, tends to persist, and gets worse when aggravated.
 Others have severe lymphedema that is very uncomfortable and even disabling.